|

 Both tracks moving away from you combine via a switch and the resulting single track leads to Tipperary Station at the park's entrance.
 Note an automobile of the era at Center Right, background. |

-Rides were initially 5 cents per trip but had changed to 10 cents a round trip by the late 1920s.
+Train rides were initially 5 cents per one-way but had changed to 10 cents a round trip by the late 1920s.
+One of the ticket sellers was Millard Dow but it's unknown if Millard was on the mainland or the island, nor what years he did this.
 The trains would even run after dark, ferrying passengers from the exhibition grounds to the bridge ramp.
 On-board lighting was powered by a 12-volt automotive battery.

 As the park neared the end of its first lease, both trains were sold and transported to India where they ran between a prince's palace and the local post office.
 This happened in 1936 (1937 from another source).
 Albert then built two more to replace them during 1937 and 38.
-These were ready to run for the 1938 season.
+These were ready to run for the 1938 season, so no trains ran during 1937.
 Considering the money from the sale and the quick construction, it would seem that Wort hired some helpers to assist in the building of new units.
+His sons were certainly among them, if not the only workers.

-Wort's trains wait in front of the Exhibition
+Wort's trains pass in front of the Exhibition

 Building.
 Number 1 leads while Number 2 trails.